 Also to be visited in this astonishing complex are the “Courtyard of Pilates”, so named in memory of the place where Jesus was sentenced, the church of the Trinity and the splendid Medieval Cloister.

-After your visit you could indulge in Santo Stefano square sipping an Aperitivo at the caffè Sette Chiese (slightly overpriced, but you pay for the view; it’s only worthwhile if you spend there some time) or having a dish of Tortellini at the nearby Ristorante Cesarina, a landmark in Bologna restoration (very good, though not cheap).
+After your visit you could indulge in Santo Stefano square sipping an Aperitivo at the caffè Sette Chiese.
+The nearby Ristorante Cesarina, a landmark in Bologna restoration serves some of the best Tortellini in town.
 You can eat outside on the square in the summertime.

 If you don’t have a train to catch, you could now have a short walk to San Domenico.